BJP says Delhi’s transport system failed completely

 A day after Congress alleged corruption by AAP government in the CCTV camera installation, the BJP cornered Chief Minister Arvind Kejriwal over the transportation system in the national capital.

-Delhi BJP President Manoj Tiwari says that the transportation facility of Delhi has been failed completely as the numbers of DTC buses have been halved.
+Delhi BJP president Manoj Tiwari says that the transportation facility of Delhi has been failed completely as the numbers of DTC buses have been halved.

 "People have been forced to use private vehicles because of rise in transportation fares.
 Looking at the population of Delhi there should be 20,000 buses, but Delhi government has shown a negative approach towards it rather increasing the number of buses.
 In last 54 months Kejriwal has spent his time in allegations rather development of Delhi," alleges Tiwari.